 Public Works staff continue to maintain all municipal infrastructure, water and wastewater services.
 Contact the Public Works Department at 902-634-8992 for more information.
 In case of emergency after hours, such as loss of water pressure, call 902-527-0150.

-- Visit the Town’s Garbage Collection page for the 2021 solid waste collection calendars and more information.
+- Visit the Town’s Garbage Collection page for the 2022 solid waste collection calendar and more information.

-- The Town's public washroom on Bluenose Drive is OPEN for the season through October from 8:00 a.m. to 8:00 p.m. daily.
+- The Town's public washroom on Bluenose Drive is CLOSED for the season.
 Washrooms in Town Hall are not available to the public.
 There is a portable toilet in the parking lot next door to Town Hall for emergencies.

-- The Lunenburg Community Centre is reopened for scheduled programs and rentals at this time.
-See here for more information and to download a copy of the Terms & Conditions for use of the Community Centre.
+- The Lunenburg Community Centre is open for scheduled programs and rentals.
+See here for more information.
 Fitness classes require pre-registration.
 The Weight Room requires pre-booking your visits.

-- The Lunenburg & District Community Pool is OPEN for the season (please note that the pool is not operated by the Town).
+- The Lunenburg & District Community Pool is closed for the season (please note that the pool is not operated by the Town).
 Contact the society that operates the pool here: https://www.facebook.com/lunenburgswimmingpool/

-- Municipal public parks including the community garden and outdoor soccer field, baseball field, and track, are open.
-Enjoy what's available in our community, while maintaining physical distancing.
-Please note that the use of the skateboard park also requires physical distancing at all times.
+- Municipal public parks including the community garden and outdoor soccer field, baseball field, track, and skateboard park, are open.

-- Playgrounds are open, with the observance of physical distancing.
+- Playgrounds are open.
 Please wash/sanitize hands before and after use.
 Use at your own risk.

-- The Broad Street Boat Launch has OPENED for the season.
+- The Broad Street Boat Launch has closed for the season.